Daniel Pearl Magnet High School: Censorship

 In November 2021, students wrote an article about the district's COVID protocols, and named a librarian who refused to comply with the district's vaccine mandate, resulting in the closure of the school's library.
 The librarian complained to the principal, alleging that the story violated HIPAA.
 The principal ordered Adriana Chavira, student newspaper advisor, to censor the student paper by removing the librarian's name.
 She refused, with the support of the Student Press Law Center and the family of Daniel Pearl.
 In September 2022, the principal suspended the teacher without pay, but in an appeal hearing on September 16, the district rescinded the suspension.

 Houses

 In the Spring 2011 semester, Houses were introduced as a part of the school culture.
 The houses are named after famous journalists.
 Members of the Houses are awarded House Points for academic, athletic, or service achievements; points are deducted for infractions such as tardiness, missing homework, or violation of class or school rules.
 All of the Houses compete for the House Cup, which is awarded at an annual Banquet at the end of the school year.
-As of August 2019, the system of Houses has been abolished, as its overseer and founder has retired from teaching.
+As of August 2019, the system of Houses has been abolished, as its overseer and founder Intal has retired from teaching.